yasir2000/openwrt-oldwiki-md/MiniHowtos.rst

 If you want both local and remote logging, add `-L -R <hostname>` to the `syslogd` line in `/etc/inittab`.
-Update: the existing rcS file in whiterussian rc3 reads the nvram variable "log_ipaddr", so remote logging gets activated by doing
-{{{
-nvram set log_ipaddr=<your syslogd ip>
-nvram commit
-}}}

 = Networking =